mhmohona/60daysofudacity/README.md

 - Had our third meeting for #sg_spaic-kagglers with  @Marwa @Shubhendu Mishra @Richaldo_Elias @Labiba @Munira Omar and working on this [Kernel]( https://www.kaggle.com/munniomer/sg-spaic-kagglers-titanic)

- Motivation of the day: *In Sha Allah I can do this!*
+ Today's Motivation : *In Sha Allah I can do this!*

 ### Day 10: July 10, 2019: